 DSC00225 B.JPG

 Here's what it looks like...
-Also note that there is a pin on the Mopar Performance one for more strength to keep it from spinning on the gear under load...
+The gear is pinned to the shaft to keep it from spinning on the shaft under load...

 DSC00230 B.JPG

 Here I put both versions side-by-side on a shop towel to show the difference, the Mopar Performance one is on the top, and the factory gear is on the bottom...
-The difference in them is that the part of the shaft below the taper is thicker/stronger on the improved Mopar Performance one which gives it more strength...
-If the shaft fails, you loose the function of the oil pump, so you want this to be as strong as you can get because the engine needs oil pumping through it to run...
+The difference in them is that the bottom part of the shaft below the taper is thicker/stronger on the improved Mopar Performance one which gives it more strength...
+If the shaft fails, you loose the function of the oil pump so you want this to be as strong as you can get because you don't want to loose the function of the oil pump...

 Dist Gear A01.JPG